kaysudheera/iot_network_traffic/README.md

-- Note -
+# Note

-The dataset is from normal network traffic captured from 16 IoT devices.
+The dataset depicts normal network traffic captured from 16 IoT devices.

 Please cite the following work when you use this dataset for your research: